tmtsoftware/csw-python/RELEASING.md

 * Run "make doc" in top level dir and check in the generated HTML docs (Note: Requires that pdoc3 is installed: To install, run: `pip3 install pdoc3`).

-* Run "make release" in top level dir
+* Optional: Run "make release" in top level dir
   (Note: Requires username/password for pypi.org).

 * Make GitHub release